Nintendo We have more to gain by sharing characters than hoarding them The most important moment in Super Smash Bros. history happened 13 years ago, a

 Likewise, a glance at the game’s credits would show you that every single non-Nintendo property included, from a Mii Fighter costume of Geno from Super Mario RPG to every single song, visual element, and playable character from the Castlevania franchise, was the result of what I can only assume was a thorough, legally-binding negotiation process.
 No one loaned their intellectual property to Nintendo and hoped for the best; it seems as though each publisher and developer was intimately involved to make sure their characters were treated well.

 Still, Nintendo didn’t have to do this.
 Masahiro Sakurai didn’t have to do this.
 But they did, and the results are so well-executed and satisfying that I have to wonder: Why aren’t all games doing something like this, or at least more games trying crossovers more often?
-Nintendo is creating its own reference and crossover-heavy version of the Marvel Cinematic Universe with the Smash Bros. series and, just like Marvel, it seems to be winning big from this approach.
+Nintendo is creating its own reference and crossover-heavy version of the Marvel Cinematic Universe with the Smash Bros. series and, just

 But third-party crossovers are still both exciting and rare in gaming.
 The level of coordination and cross-brand partnership required to make games like Project X-Zone (an RPG series featuring characters from Sega, Bandai/Namco, Capcom, and Nintendo franchises) and LEGO Dimensions (a game where you can have GLaDOS, Homer Simpson, and Scooby Doo hang out) a reality was most likely extreme, but their publishers were able to make it happen anyway, to differing results.
 These instances still feel like exceptions, rather than examples of how things are done.